Online Bachelor of Science in Nutrition

 Arizona State University's online bachelor of science in nutrition prepares students for careers in food production, service management, marketing and journalism around health and wellness topics.

 Growing public demand for health information has created a need for communicators and marketers with a thorough understanding of health and nutrition issues.
-As a student in the bachelor of science in nutrition program, you will have an advantage the ability to apply nutrition principles in a variety of fields based on one of the following tracks.
+As a student in the bachelor of science in nutrition provides students with the ability to apply nutrition principles in a variety of fields.
+Nutrition students interested in entrepreneurship can opt for the following track:

 - Food Entrepreneurship: Students develop an understanding of the food industry, learn to manage and market food, and develop a food or menu that meets a specific nutritional guideline, preparing them to apply their knowledge to food production.

 ASU’s School of Nutrition and Health Promotion Achievements:

 The School of Nutrition and Health Promotion is committed to rigorous, high caliber education for students in areas of health.
 The school is dedicated to designing research with the intent to promote a healthy lifestyle and reduce the risk of chronic diseases.

 - In the fall 2016, the College of Health Solutions had 247 Barrett Honors scholars, 146 faculty, 5,813 students and 9 million in research expenditures